Lion (automobile): History

 A fire on June 2, 1912, destroyed the factory and 150 cars, including a prototype model Thirty.
 The city of Adrian and citizens raised $8,000 to help, but the Lion Motor Car Company was under-insured and went into receivership by October.

 Two Lion examples are known to be extant; one in a museum in Adrian, Michigan and another in Australia.

+The Australian car is located in Queensland.